-- Regional Geopark Conferences organize Regional Conferences or Symposia every two years, not at the same year of the International Geoparks Conference. - The European Geopark Network organized 14 European Geoparks Conferences since 2000.
+- Regional Geoparks organize Regional Conferences or Symposia every two years, not in the same year as the International Geoparks Conference. - The European Geopark Network organized 14 European Geoparks Conferences since 2000.
 The next will be organized in Sierra Norte de Sevilla UNESCO Global Geopark, Andalucia, Spain in September 2019. - The Asian Pacific Geoparks Network organized 5 Symposia since 2007.
 The next will be organized in Indonesia in September 2019.